-The information required for the design review process, Draft Plan of Subdivision and Site Plan Control applications, in addition to normal requirements of draft plan application, shall be prepared by a qualified architect, heritage planner, urban designer and or landscape architect and may include:
+The information required for the design review process, Draft Plan of Subdivision and Site Plan Control applications, in addition to normal requirements of draft plan application, shall be prepared by a qualified architect, heritage planner, urban designer and/or landscape architect and may include:

-a) An Urban Design Brief, Urban Design Study or Heritage Impact Assessment as outlined in the Secondary Plan Complete Application Requirements;

-- b) Site Plan(s) indicating: - i) setbacks, heights and housing locations; - ii) clear location and site dimensioning of septic beds, if privately serviced; - iii) indication of pedestrian connections and access to open space; - iv) topography and new grading; - v) existing vegetation and proposed character of landscaping; and. - vi) roads, walkways, driveways, terraces and other impervious surfaces, location of public features such as postal kiosks and any above grade utilities; and, - c) cross sections of each new street type showing: - i) width of right-of-way; - ii) type of road section being used with all services located as per the Town's requirements; - iii) location of street lighting and furniture; - iv) boulevards; and, - v) streetscape elevations illustrating proposed residential character, including: - Entrances and porch locations; - Heights - Roof form; and - Fenestration.
+- a) An Urban Design Brief, Urban Design Study or Heritage Impact Assessment as outlined in the Secondary Plan Complete Application Requirements; - b) Site Plan(s) indicating: - i. setbacks, heights and housing locations; - ii. clear location and site dimensioning of septic beds, if privately serviced; - iii. indication of pedestrian connections and access to open space; - iv. topography and new grading; - v. existing vegetation and proposed character of landscaping; - vi. roads, walkways, driveways, terraces and other impervious surfaces, location of public features such as postal kiosks and any above grade utilities; and, - vii. cross sections of each new street type showing: width of right-of-way; type of road section being used with all services located as per the Town's requirements; location of street lighting and furniture; boulevards; and, streetscape elevations illustrating proposed residential character, including: - Entrances and porch locations; - Heights; - o Roof form; and - Fenestration